Reserve a Johnson Center Study Room

 Reserve a study room to complete group assignments, take a virtual class, hang out with friends, hold student organization leadership meetings, and more!

 Each room is equipped with a television with streaming capabilities.
+HDMI cords are not provided.
 Multiple furnishing layouts are available for optimum service.

 - Study rooms may only be reserved by George Mason University students, faculty, or staff.
 A valid Mason NetID is required to reserve a study room.